Builder first,

 I've spent twenty years building AI systems, shipping products, and leading teams.
 Wood Labs is where all of that experience comes together.

-I started at Evi Technologies, working on natural language understanding before most people had heard of it.
-Evi was acquired by Amazon, and I joined the team that launched Alexa — helping build the AI assistant that ended up in millions of homes.
+Then I moved to Evi Technologies, where I got back to my AI roots — working on knowledge representation and natural language understanding before most people had heard of either.
+Evi was acquired by Amazon, and I joined the early team that launched Alexa, helping bring agentic AI into the mainstream and into millions of homes.

 After Amazon, I founded Mind Mage, where I built and led my own AI team for two years.
 I learnt what works when you're building from zero: how to hire, how to ship, and how to make AI deliver real value on a real budget.